Search

 Fields

-20th- and 21st-century French and Francophone literatures from Africa and the Mashreq; Sufi thought and poetics in literatures in French and Arabic; Early Islamic historiography; Race and identity in France; French colonial discourse and legacy
+20th- and 21st-century French and Francophone literatures from the Maghreb, West Africa, and the Mashreq; Sufi thought and poetics in French and Arabic literatures; Early Islamic historiography; Race and identity; the French colonial legacy; and colonial environmental discourse.

 Education